soxueren/atsd/integration/alteryx/README.md

    > **Note**
    >
-   > To check input or output of any node, _run the worflow_ and click its
+   > To check input or output of any node, _run the workflow_ and click its
    > input/output.
 You will see something like this
    >
    > ![](images/join_output.png)